millacarmona/morphospace/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-Ordination axes can be also combined with the phylogenetic tree to create a phenogram:
+Ordination axes can be also combined with a phylogenetic tree to create a phenogram:

 ``` r
 # Plot vertical phenogram using PC2, add a legend